ravichowdhury88/rav_website/content/authors/ravi/_index.md

 superuser: true
 ---

-I am a Research Data Analyst at Northwestern University.
-I am an international keynote [speaker](/talks), [award-winning educator](/resume/#accomplishments), and co-author of the book [*blogdown: Creating Websites with R Markdown*](https://bookdown.org/yihui/blogdown/).
-I love creating [unique platforms](/projects) for sharing knowledge and data-driven insights, from websites to presentations and everything in between.
-I am known for being a compassionate leader and enthusiastic collaborator, and for making user-facing experiences that engage and delight.
+I am a Research Data Analyst at [*Northwestern University*](https://www.northwestern.edu) and work for the [*Bluhm Cardiovascular Institute at Northwestern Memorial Hospital*](https://nm.org).
+I like working with R and try to make peoples life easy by making reproducible reports.
+I love working on data visualization as well as rmarkdown for reporting.
+I want to post about various projects and tips that I have learned and still learning to help others.